nuckypuck/WBDVCW1/README.md

-The submitted version of my web dev coursework, I plan to expand on it, add features and improve it in my own time.
+The submitted version of my first web dev coursework.
+MAYZ, a maze 'speedrunning' game.